-We hope that you had a successful fall semester and are ready for an engaging and exciting spring at Georgia State!
-As a campus center, CETL continues to support the university community in the best practices of engaged teaching and learning.
+We hope that you had a successful summer and are ready for an engaging and exciting fall semester at Georgia State!
+As a campus center, CETLOE continues to support the university community in the best practices of engaged teaching and learning.
 We serve as a resource for all instructors, from first-time graduate assistants and part time instructors, to seasoned faculty, and offer a variety of professional development opportunities and workshops that are open to the entire Georgia State community including all Perimeter campuses.

 - Surviving (and Enjoying) Your First Year of Teaching

-Be on the lookout for the call for applications for the 2017-18 Faculty Teaching Fellows and Mini-grant applications due at the end of the semester.
-We look forward to seeing you at our workshops, the Conference on Scholarly Teaching on May 12th, and other CETL events!
+Be on the lookout for the call for applications for the 2018-19 Faculty Teaching Fellows and mini-grant applications.
+We look forward to seeing you at our workshops, the Conference on Scholarly Teaching, and other CETLOE events!

 We always welcome your input and suggestions and are here to serve the GSU instructional community If you have an idea for a workshop, Faculty-TaLC or topic to explore please email me at firstname.lastname@example.org.